NextGenSec-Github/DevSecOps/Google Cloud/Google Kubernetes Engine (GKE)/Docs/Heterogeneous Deployments.md

 Heterogeneous deployments play a pivotal role in addressing various technical and operational needs by interconnecting diverse infrastructure environments or regions.
 These deployments go by different names, such as "hybrid," "multi-cloud," or "public-private," depending on their specific characteristics.

-In the context of this lab, we define heterogeneous deployments as those spanning regions within a single cloud environment, involving multiple public cloud environments (multi-cloud), or combining on-premises and public cloud environments (hybrid or public-private).
+In the this doc's context, we define heterogeneous deployments as those spanning regions within a single cloud environment, involving multiple public cloud environments (multi-cloud), or combining on-premises and public cloud environments (hybrid or public-private).

 ## Challenges in Singular Deployments